joachim-gassen/ExPanDaR/README.md

-Besides providing the ExPanD app, ExPanDaR comes with a set of functions that might be helpful in your own exploratory data analysis workflow, e.g., functions to quicky produce standard tables and plots.
+Besides providing the ExPanD app, ExPanDaR comes with a set of functions that might be helpful in your own exploratory data analysis workflow, e.g., functions to quickly produce standard tables and plots.
 See [this vignette](https://joachim-gassen.github.io/ExPanDaR/articles/ExPanDaR-functions.html) for a quick walk-trough.